SamAdamDay/SamAdamDay.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am interested in various topics related to ML/AI, specifically AI safety.
 Currently I am in my final of a PhD at the [Mathematical Institute](https://www.maths.ox.ac.uk/) of the [University of Oxford](https://www.ox.ac.uk/).

 The following are broadly my current research interests.
 See also my [list of publications](/publications).
 - Multi-agent cooperation
 - Graph machine learning
 - Active learning with large language models
-- Logic
+- Logic/set theory

-- Set theory
+The best way to contact me is by email: [me@samadamday.com](mailto:me@samadamday.com).